- Financial Assistance

 - For students already receiving financial assistance towards fees, additional assistance will be granted automatically in proportion, e.g:

-- a student receiving 50% assistance towards fees will receive £500 of additional assistance.
+- a student receiving 50% assistance towards fees will receive £550 of additional assistance

-- parents/carers will be required to complete the Application for Additional Financial Assistance form for each request
+- parents/carers will be required to contact [email protected] to discuss and access these additional funds or complete the Additional Assistance Request Form below.

 - Assistance is only provided for trips taking place within the same academic year.